psas/psas.github.com/pnwae/index.markdown

 layout: page
 title: PNW Aerospace Expo
 description: "**First Annual Public Outreach Event**
-- Saturday 9am - 6:30pm Professional Speakers
+- Saturday September 28th @ 9am - 6:30pm Professional Speakers
-- Sunday 10am - 3pm Student Symposium

 Preparing the next generation of aerospace talent and innovation in Oregon and Washington.

 A place for aerospace industry contributors, students and professionals to share innovative projects and forge new relationships through discussion and collaboration."